Landlords and Tenants Solicitors - Housing and Planning Act

 In summary, all letting agents must have Client Money Protection (CMP) to protect both landlords and tenants.
 The regulations will require electrical safety check of wiring and portable appliance testing (PAT).
 In relation to rent payments, should a landlord be convicted under the Housing Act 2004 for not having a licence for a House in Multiple Occupation (HMO), then they may be ordered to pay the local authority or tenants rent for 12 months.
 Finally, banning orders allow the local authority to apply to the First-Tier Tribunal should letting agents and landlord need to be banned.

-Rosewood Solicitors assist landlords and tenants with a range of issues including housing disrepair to rent arrears.
-If you unsure as to your rights, then please contact our team and click this link.
+Rosewood Solicitors are specialist landlords and tenants solicitors helping with a range of issues including housing disrepair to rent arrears.
+If you unsure as to your rights, then please contact our team on 01483 901414.